 Captain Terletzky held a Transport Pilot’s License issued by the Aeronautics Branch of the United States Department of Commerce.
-He had flown more that 9,200 hours, and 1,614 hours in the Martin M-130.
+He had flown more than 9,200 hours, with 1,614 hours in the Martin M-130.

 Captain Terletzky (there are alternate spellings, such as Terletsky, and he was also known as Leo Terlitz) was born 18 January 1894 at Odessa, Imperial Russia (now, Ukraine).

 Following the Russian Revolution, he left his native country and traveled to Omsk, Siberia, and then to Yokohama, Japan, where he embarked on S.S.
 Empress of Japan, on 28 March 1919.
 The passenger liner arrived at Vancouver, British Columbia, Canada, 6 April.
 He then traveled on to Seattle, Washington, via the Canadian Pacific Railroad, arriving there on 9 April 1919.

 Terletzky became a naturalized citizen of the United States of America, 15 December 1924.